SeaOfNodes/Simple/chapter01/README.md

 return 1;
 ```

-The first statement to be implemented in the language is the `return` statement.
+We will be implementing the `return` statement first.
-The `return` statement shall accept an argument, which must be an `expression`.
+The `return` statement accepts an `expression` as an argument.
-For this chapter, the language shall only have one type of `expression` - an integer literal, as
+For this chapter, the language only has one type of `expression` - an integer literal, as
 shown in the example above.

 Here is the [complete grammar](docs/01-grammar.md) of the language for this chapter.

-To implement this simple language, we will need to introduce several components and data
+To implement this simple language, we will introduce several components and data
 structures.

 ## Implementation Language